purplestove/defBot/readme.md

 _This project will - at a later stage - most likely be split up in multiple bots, so it can be more useable for other people._

+If you have any questions of want to discuss this project with me, consider joining my [Discord Server](https://discord.gg/wmJ3WBYcZF).

 ---

 ### Current features: